A graduate of this program will have the potential for employment in the following areas:

 NWTC is required to comply with the Wisconsin Caregiver Law (1997 WISCONSIN ACT 27).
 The completion of a caregiver background check includes the review of criminal records for convictions of serious crimes or a history of improper behavior.
 Students accepted into this program must complete a background check through www.CertifiedBackground.com.
 Information regarding this process is provided to students immediately upon acceptance into the program.
 Students with a criminal history may be denied access to placement at the discretion of the clinical or practicum site.
 Consequently, should a student have a history of convictions of serious crimes or a history of improper behaviors, NWTC cannot guarantee clinical/practicum placement or guarantee graduation within typical program timing.

 Students will have on-the-job experience in area clinics during a five-week (minimum of 200 hours), unpaid, full-time practicum during the final semester of the program.
-Students will be required to purchase a uniform, pay for liability insurance, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
+Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
 Students may be expected to travel distances, and participate in p.m. clinicals.

 The Medical Assistant program at NWTC is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org), upon the recommendation of the Medical Assisting Education Review Board (MAERB).